Citywide Unrest in Hong Kong Enters Its Third Day

 Turmoil hit Hong Kong again Wednesday as anti-government protesters resumed their new tactic of inflicting as much disruption as possible to transportation networks during the working week.

-Scores of bus services were canceled and train services suspended after protesters damaged stations overnight and threw objects on the tracks.
+Scores of bus services were canceled and train services along three major lines suspended after protesters damaged stations overnight and threw objects on the tracks.
 The lengthy delays caused dangerous overcrowding and chaotic scenes at the stations that remained open, requiring police to maintain order.

 Traffic on many key roads ground to a halt as protesters threw up barricades and other obstacles from the early morning, effectively cutting off several suburbs from the rest of the city.
 Commuters reported waiting hours for any transport.

 Authorities came under fire for endangering children’s safety by keeping schools open amid the disruptions.
 Many schools defied the order to operate and suspended classes regardless.
-The Hospital Authority meanwhile warned that medical services would be affected.

-The latest upheavals came after similar disruptions, and violent unrest across the territory, on Monday and Tuesday.
-Hundreds have been arrested and scores injured after clashes with police since the start of the week.
-Two people were hospitalized in critical condition—one, a protester, shot by police, the other a man who was set on fire after arguing with a group of youths.
+The Hospital Authority meanwhile warned that medical services would be affected and, citing safety concerns, the Jockey Club cancelled the evening race meeting—a rarity in racing-mad Hong Kong.
+Many stores and businesses were closed.

 Related Stories